RamlahAziz/medrex-chaincode-fabric-1.4/README.md

  Last command is giving me an error: ERROR: The Compose file is invalid because:
 Service peer0.org1.medrex.com has neither an image nor a build context specified.
 At least one must be provided.

-# Trying byfn commands
+# Byfn commands

 $ cryptogen generate --config=./crypto-config.yaml

 $ mkdir channel-artifacts (same as config before)

 $ export FABRIC_CFG_PATH=$PWD
+$ export CHANNEL_NAME=mychannel

 $ configtxgen -profile TwoOrgsOrdererGenesis -outputBlock ./channel-artifacts/genesis.block
-$ export CHANNEL_NAME=mychannel
 $ configtxgen -profile TwoOrgsChannel -outputCreateChannelTx ./channel-artifacts/channel.tx -channelID $CHANNEL_NAME

+// to use couch instead of goleveldb
-$ docker-compose -f docker-compose-cli.yaml up -d
+$ docker-compose -f docker-compose-cli.yml -f docker-compose-ca.yml -f docker-compose-couch.yml up -d

 $ docker exec -it cli bash (this will start the cli bash whatever that is and all cmds ro be typed after the # )

 Creating the channel